 This starts with the layout of your office — its feng shui, if you will.
 The National Science Foundation says the placement of everything matters for innovation — the workspaces, the bathrooms, the coffee pot.
 Why?
-Innovation is often the direct result of conversation.
+Innovation is often the direct result of a conversation.
 Thus, the more that workers bump into each other and have conversations, the better the chances of developing and advancing more and better ideas.

 Holding innovation strategy meetings are useful within their structure and context.
-However, if you’re not careful, they can have a stilted feel to them, like being set up on a blind date versus meeting organically.
+However, if you’re not careful, they can have a stilted feel to them, like being set up on a blind date versus meet organically.
 It’s not that it doesn’t work, but it just doesn’t work as well.

 This same principle is behind an argument for low or no walls in the office.
 Being able to see others prompts more conversation.
-Some conversations will be about how the local team played on Sunday, but that’s okay because the more comfortable your employees get with each other, the more conversations they will have and the more innovative ideas they will generate.
+Some conversations will be about how the local team played on Sunday, but that’s okay because the more comfortable your employees get with each other, the more conversations they will have, and the more innovative ideas they will generate.

 Innovation + Peace & Quiet

 There’s a limit to this concept, of course.
 Chatty people can prevent quiet people from getting their work done.
-As important as conversation is to innovation, everyone needs time in the day to complete their tasks.
+As important as a conversation is to innovation, everyone needs time in the day to complete their tasks.

 The key is to provide options.
-Have doors that close on the break room.
+Have doors that close in the break room.
 Allow people to work in the lobby if they enjoy the background noise of traffic and heels clicking on the marble floors.
 Reserve some pods in your space for those who relish the comfort hygge in their environment.
-These are the sort of people who like to sit on cushions, kick off their shoes, tuck their feet under them and sip a cup of herbal tea while thinking where no one can watch them.
+These are the sort of people who like to sit on cushions, kick off their shoes, tuck their feet under them and sip a cup of herbal tea while thinking about where no one can watch them.

 The Science of Innovation